Best Dry Sauna Temperature and Humidity for Comfort and Health

 Conclusion

-Get on the bench and experiment.
+Get on the bench (with a good thermometer/hygrometer) and experiment!